 BASIC COMBAT ENGINEER COURSE

 This is an eight week course held at the School of Military Engineering, Linton Military Camp.
-This is the first course conducted for most trades within the Royal New Zealand Engineers.
+This is the first course conducted for most trades within the RNZE.
 It introduces you to the combat side of being an engineer before you undertake your specific trade.
 The course covers the basics of field engineering including bridging, water supply, explosives, field defences, obstacles, booby traps, boating and other subjects.
 After the course, you will have a good understanding of field engineering and also be qualified as an Army (explosives) Demolition Handler.